 During the Napoleonic Wars, popular hostility and the rise of Methodism had undermined the authority of the Seigneur and his Ministers.
 A Sark Parish Church was conceived as a means of re-establishing the authority of Anglicanism in Sark.

-The Church was built in 1820 on what was once the site of a wooden tower housing the ‘Island Bell’ which now hangs at the Assembly room.
-Funding came partly from the 40 landowners (tenants) who subscribed to the family pews which are still in existence today, each one showing a distinctive embroidered coat of arms on the pew seat and kneeler.
+The Church was built in 1820 on what was once the site of a wooden tower housing the ‘Island Bell’, which now hangs at the Chief Pleas building.
+Funding came partly from the 40 Tenemant landowners who subscribed to the family pews, still in existence today.

 Seigneur Reverend W. T. Collings had a keen interest in contemporary Gothic architecture and in 1877 he re-designed the east end with an ornate chancel and clock tower.
 The pulpit was installed in 1883 in memory of Reverend J.L.V.
 Cachemaille.